SatelliteShorelines/SDS_Benchmark/README.md

 # SDS_Benchmark

-This repository is a testbench for shoreline mapping algorithms using publicly available satellite imagery.
-The idea is that it can be used to:
+This repository is a testbed for shoreline mapping algorithms using satellite imagery.
+It contains all benchmark datasets, input files, and codes to evaluate shoreline mapping algorithms.

+## Background and Objectives

+Different algorithms can be used to map the position of the shoreline on satellite imagery like Landsat and Sentinel-2, and extract long-term time-series of coastal change.
+Satellite-derived shoreline workflows differ on many aspects including:
+1. the way images are  pre-processed (pan-sharpening, compositing, co-registration)
+2. the spectral indices used for detecting the water edge (NDWI, MNDWI, AWEI)
+3. the contouring method (at-pixel scale, sub-pixel, hard/soft classification)
+4.  the water level correction that is applied to the shorelines (tide, beach slope, wave setup)

+With this project, we want to showcase the diversity of algorithms that can be applied to the satellite imagery and create a platform that can be used to:
-- evaluate established satellite-derived shoreline (SDS) algorithms against a set of benchmark datasets.
+- evaluate the accuracy of established satellite-derived shoreline (SDS) algorithms against benchmark datasets with a set methodology.
-- test future developments and enhancements of SDS methods, like co-registration or wave runup correction, with a fixed and publicly available methodology.
+- test new algorithms, future developments and enhancements of existing SDS workflows.

+## Input data

+Participants can run their shoreline mapping algorithm at each of the sites using the input files provided.

+Everybody is welcome to submit new benchmark datasets, or complement the existing ones, as long as the data they upload is publicly available.

 Currently there are 4 validation sites available, which are downloaded from their respective sources and processed into time-series of shoreline change along cross-shore transects:
 1. Narrabeen, Australia [ref](https://www.nature.com/articles/sdata201624)